DatabaseGroup9/PGParser/README.md

 #### The parser script

-[PGParser.py](https://github.com/DatabaseGroup9/PGParser/blob/master/PGParser.py) is the script that extracts the booktiltes, authors and cities and number of cities mentions in a book.
+[PGParser.py](https://github.com/DatabaseGroup9/PGParser/blob/master/PGParser.py) is the script that extracts the booktiltes, authors, cities and number of cities mentions in a book.

 We have used the strategy to identify Capitalized text and running them through the python library Geotext to deterind if it's a city or not.